 Top Takeaways

-To thrive, Norwegian Elkhound dogs need to be challenged, both mentally and physically, and they’d do best in a go-getter family who is up to the task.
+To thrive, Norwegian Elkhound dogs need to be mentally and physically challenged.
+They do best in a go-getter family that is up to the task.
 Active pet parents who have the time and energy to socialize and train their Elkhound will be rewarded with fun and love from these devoted dogs.

 Expert input provided by veterinarian Jo Myers, DVM, a veterinary expert on JustAnswer; Association of Professional Dog Trainers board member Sandy Modell, CPDT-KA, who is owner of Wholistic Hound Academy in Alexandria, Va.; and Holly Lewis, breed ambassador for the Norwegian Elkhound Association of America.